How to Be More Organized

 And, when your workspace is in good shape, keep it that way!
 At the end of every day, decide what needs to stay where it is, and make everything else disappear.

+Good organizational habits are crucial for successful time management – and vice versa.
 An uncluttered approach to your work won't just save you time, it will also help you to use your time more effectively.
-Good organizational habits are crucial for successful time management.
+Similarly, planning and scheduling effectively are only possible when you're able to find the right tools and information.

 With easy access to everything you need, you'll be confident about the amount of time each task should take.
 You'll also have a clear idea of when to do it – to fit in with the rest of your work, and to suit other people.